quagliero/chumbo-ui/README.md

 Note that these are draft slot _selection_ orders, and not the actual pick position.
 Once assigned your selection number, the official draft pick position takes place with each team taking it in turn (via their given draft slot selection) to choose from the available draft pick slots.

+These draft slots can be traded.

+## Draft picks
+These can be traded, along with FAAB, for the current year only.

+## Draft Night
+The draft is the biggest night of the year and we do a live in-person event in which attendance is mandatory for all those within the country, and those outside the country take part via video call and the sleeper draft app.

+There is no hard time-limit on picks, we instead rely on heckling and peer pressure.

 ## Waivers
-Waivers are done using a FAAB system and run daily on Wednesdays, Thursdays, and Fridays at 1pm and Saturdays at 7pm.
+Waivers are done using a FAAB system (50) and run daily on Wednesdays, Thursdays, and Fridays at 1pm and Saturdays at 7pm.
 On Sundays and Mondays there are no waivers and all available players are Free Agents (in case last minute injuries or news force lineup changes).

+FAAB can be traded, and included in trades for draft picks and draft slots.

 ## Scoring
 The Chumbo uses standard scoring with the following caveats: